freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/spring-hinges.md

 - The pivot frame is fixed and must have nonzero orthogonal axes.
 Moving bases, shear, nested hinges, hinge-to-hinge contact, motors, and flexible toys are not supported.
 - Collision uses one box proxy.
 Triangle, compound, and arbitrary mesh proxies are not supported.
-- One Spatial Physical magnet may own one ball.
+- One Spatial magnet may own one ball.
 Other balls remain free and can strike the toy or held ball.
 - Playfield and passive-surface support are qualified by the current sequential solver.
 Simultaneous squeezed contacts are an approximation and can retain a one-tick support lag.
 - If an attached ball reaches a flipper, plunger, kicker, bumper, slingshot, or turntable, VPE releases it before the existing active mechanism runs and emits a rate-limited diagnostic.
 Place the held-ball sweep away from those mechanisms.
 - Runtime save states and an isolated editor physics preview are not included.
 Packaged tables preserve authored values and hierarchy, not captured-ball IDs or warm solver state.